How to Evaluate Windows for Hurricane Resistance

 - Proper installation, even hurricane-resistant windows may leak if not properly flashed and sealed by joining the frame with the exterior sheathing and water-resistive barrier to form an integrated drainage plane.

-Overall hurricane-resistance can be maximized by using impact-resistant glazing, a robust framing system, and appropriate installation into the building openings.
+Overall, hurricane resistance can be maximized using impact-resistant glazing, a robust framing system, and appropriate installation into the building openings.